jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

 Notes
 =====

-* By default, the dVRK system publishes both synchronous (events) and asynchronous data (state data).
+* The dVRK system publishes both synchronous (events) and asynchronous data (state data).
 Events (such as ``operating_state`` are published as fast as possible.
 State data (such as ``measured_js``...) is published periodically.
   By default, the dVRK system publishes data at 100Hz (10ms).
 This can be increased using the ``-p`` command line argument.
 The dVRK arm components are running at 1.5KHz, so it doesn't make sense to publish at any rate higher than 1.5KHz.
+* The dVRK uses the cisst ROS CRTK component to provide both ROS 1 and ROS 2 interfaces (see `https://github.com/jhu-cisst/cisst-ros/`).
+This component uses multiple threads to reduce the latency of any synchronous message (i.e. publishing events or subscribing to commands).
+* It is possible to configure which ROS topics are available.
+The dVRK ROS system node can expose topics from both the IO and PID components in read-only or read-write mode (see :ref:`system appication<system>`).
-* We provide a full fledge dVRK client API for both Python (``import dvrk``) and Matlab (``dvrk.``).
+* We provide a dVRK client API over ROS for both Python (``import dvrk``) and Matlab (``dvrk.``).
 These are very convenient for quick testing and sending commands from an interactive interpreter, but they come at a cost.
 To provide all the possible features, these